 Please do not ever add horse manure, chicken droppings, mushroom compost, other hot manure or immature compost to your flower bulb beds.
 If you would like to add compost you’ve made yourself, please make sure that it is completely decomposed, healthy and neutral pH.
 Partially decomposed compost can spread fungal disease, such as botrytis blight, and nasty pests.
 What is good for vegetables is not necessarily good for flower bulbs.

 Most Allium can handle, and even benefit from, a summer dry period.
-One exception is A. unifolium, which can handle soil with a bit more moisture than other varieties.

 Easy to Plant